scottish-government-design-system/designsystem.gov.scot/components/side-navigation/index.md

 ## About this component
 The side navigation is a list of links to other parts of the same web page or to other pages.
-It sits on the left hand side of a page.
+It sits alongside the page content.

-A side navigation can be a standard list or it can have its own structure, with section titles and groups of related links within each section title.
+A side navigation can be made up of a flat or nested list of links.

-The side navigation should highlight the page in the list that the user is on and each link should take the user to distinct content.
+The side navigation will highlight the page in the list that the user is on and each link should take the user to distinct content.

 If the side navigation has a structure with nested sections, it should:
 * display all the pages in a section when a user selects the section